-I am a huge believer in the value of professional networks.
+I am a huge believer in the value of professional networking.
 Over and over again during my career years, I saw the value of having positive professional relationships with people both in your organization and in other organizations.

 Strong relationships can help you survive layoffs.
 They can help you have a leg up when it comes to promotions.
 They can make it very easy to bounce back from a job loss.
 They can even open you up to unexpected opportunities, like freelancing.